If you want to understand customer health scores, think about your last doctor visit.

 - CSM pulse: 20%

 Multiply the raw scores by the weighting factors to get our weighted net scores.

 Did you notice what happened?
 When we weighted the metrics, Salesforce’s health score dropped from 7.5 to 7.
 They didn’t score well in the most predictive category we tracked: product usage rate.
 If you hadn’t weighted the score, you might have missed an important churn signal.

 A final note: Your customers' current health score is only a small part of the story.
 The real insight is in the trend over time.
 Salesforce might have a health score of 7 right now, and that’s not too bad.
 But if it was 8 last month, there’s cause for concern.

 Creating a Customer Health Score: What’s Next?

 Once a minimally viable software product is launched, developers typically go back and start iterating on it.
 That’s exactly what you can do with your customer health score.

 You can start by reviewing some of the dozens of other customer and product metrics out there — at Vitally we like data around support tickets, customer engagement with the company, and account growth (like upsells).
 What you’re looking for are those crystal ball analytics that predict customer behavior.

 You can also look for ways to create new customer health scores for specific customer segments.
 That way, you’ll score new customers differently than established product users.

-But for now, take a breather.
-You have an effective health score using just four customer "vital signs."
-You can start using that score today to find those hidden churn risks and low-key upsell potentials.
+Otherwise, feel free to take a breather.
+If you've followed the advice in this article, you now have an effective health score using just four customer "vital signs."
+You can start using that score today to find those hidden churn risks and low-hanging upsell opportunities.